-How to install a clustered SQL Server 2012 Instance – step-by-step – Part 2
+How to Install a Clustered SQL Server 2012 Instance – Part 2

-In continuation of our series on how to install a SQL Server 2012 clustered instance, let´s start the actual installation… Starting from the first node.
+In continuation of our series on how to install a SQL Server 2012 clustered instance, let´s begin the actual installation, starting from the first node.

-The objective of this second article is show how to install the first node of a clustered SQL Server 2012 instance and how to basically manage it from the Failover Cluster Manager tool, on Windows Server 2012 R2.
+The objective of this second blog post in my series of three is to demonstrate how to install the first node of a clustered SQL Server 2012 instance and how to basically manage it from the Failover Cluster Manager tool, on Windows Server 2012 R2.

 Just to refresh our memory, this is our infrastructure: